Introduction to Python Remainder Operator

 print ("Remainder array is : ", rem_arr)

-Explanation: In the above example numpy.remainder() function can be used on the list of items to calculate the remainder of the respective item in the list or array of elements. we have two arrays [7 -6 9] and [3 4 3] so 7 % 3,3 goes into 7 two times so remainder is 1, -6 % 4, 4 goes into 6 one time so remainder is 2, 9 % 3, 3 goes into 9 three times so remainder is 0.
+Explanation: In the above example, the numpy.remainder() function can be used on the list of items to calculate the remainder of the respective item in the list or array of elements. we have two arrays [7 -6 9] and [3 4 3], so 7 % 3,3 goes into 7 two times, so the remainder is 1, -6 % 4, 4 goes into 6 one time, so the remainder is 2, 9 % 3, 3 goes into 9 three times, so the remainder is 0.
 The array of remainder values will be [1 2 0].

 A remainder operator or modulo operator is used to find even or odd numbers.
 Below is a piece of code to print odd numbers between 0 and 20.